Skip to contents

 Purpose

-Smoothing is used when a rating factor derived from a continuous variable contains undesirable local variation.
+Smoothing can be used when a rating factor derived from a continuous variable contains local variation that is hard to justify in a tariff.

 For example, a coefficient pattern such as: